 Construction and commissioning

 Mobilization follows where the solar developer, acting as general contractor, establishes an area of site control.
 This can include the actual worksite and more, depending on the type of project.
 A staging area is often designated to hold materials that have been delivered but aren’t yet ready to be incorporated into the construction.
-It’s also common to set a rally point or a meetings trailer to facilitate communication during a commercial solar installation.
+It’s also common to identify a meeting area to facilitate communication during a commercial solar installation.

 - Rooftop installation: These are generally the quickest and easiest to construct, taking only 5 to 6 weeks (or less) to complete.
 Equipment is moved to the roof using an overhead crane, variable reach forklift or a lift mounted to the side of the building.
 During this phase, employees may have limited access to the building because of safety concerns.
 Careful scheduling can limit this potential disruption.